fac-members/fac-slides/src/slides/term-1/support-circle-5/index.md

 ---

-The terminal is that wee black box on your computer that makes you look like a hacker
+The terminal is that black box on your computer that makes you look like a hacker

 ---